zama-ai/concrete/docs/guides/deploy.md

 # Deployment of modules

 Deploying a [module](../compilation/composing_functions_with_modules.md) follows the same logic as the deployment of circuits.

-Assuming a module compiled in the following way:
+For example, consider a module compiled in the following way:

 <!--pytest-codeblocks:skip-->
 ```python